mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 .. image:: /images/animation/Introduction_to_animation_08.png

 Use the :guilabel:`Copy Frame` button to copy the first frame onto the second.
-Then, use the with :kbd:`Shift + ↑` to move the frame contents up.
+Then, use the with the :kbd:`Shift + ↑` shortcut to move the frame contents up.

 We can see the difference by turning on the onionskinning: